SEI-R-2-22/u2_lab_kanye_useEffect/README.md

     ```

 Since we now have a means of storing our API data, we can create a function below our `useState()` variable that makes our API call.
 - This function should be asynchronous, setting a response `res` variable to an `axios.get()` call to our API endpoint:
 https://api.kanye.rest
-- Make sure to `console.log` the response data with: `console.log(res.data)` to be sure of what you're getting back from the API response.
+- Make sure to add a `console.log` of the response data with `console.log(res.data)` so we can see what we're getting back from the API response when we run it later.
+HINT: We may need to drill deeper in the response data to get to our quote!
+Our `console.log` will help us know where to look.
-- Once you've gotten a quote back from the API set the state of our `quote` variable the quote from the API response with `setQuote()`:
+- Later, when we've gotten a quote back from the API, we'll set the state of our `quote` variable to the quote from the API response with `setQuote()`.
+- Here's the structure of the try/catch block we'll want to build this in:
     ```js
     const getKanyeQuote = async () => {
       try {
+        // AXIOS CALL AND setQuote HERE
       } catch(err) {
         console.log(err);
       }